-Calibration settings for Kaijo data
+Calibration settings for Sonic data

 We recommend you assess the suitability of the settings available on the Calibration pages for each acoustic variable.
-Some settings will be used to calculate datapoint values or ranges, others may be used during analysis or display of the data.
-The table below shows which settings are used for calculating datapoint values and ranges, which are used for other calculations and which settings may not be used by the variable.
+Some settings will be used to calculate data point values or ranges, others may be used during analysis or display of the data.
+The table below shows which settings are used for calculating data point values and ranges, which are used for other calculations and which settings may not be used by the variable.

 Quantitative calculation/analysis requires calibrated data which is achieved using correct calibration setting values (rather than default values).
 An ECS file enables you to modify calibration settings for variables in a fileset.

-Calibration settings for variables from Kaijo KFC series and Kaijo KFS echosounder
+Calibration settings for variables from Sonic KFC-3000, KFC-2000, KFC-1000, KFC-500 series and Sonic KFS echosounder

-When data are logged with Kaijo echosounders, a separate file called a parameter file is generated to correspond with each data file.
+When data are logged with Sonic echosounders, a separate file called a parameter file is generated to correspond with each data file.
 The settings from the parameter file (or other settings that are correct for the data) must be determined and entered into Echoview.

-Note: Kaijo parameter files contain constants for only two of the four data sets that are stored in a data file for the KFC series.
+Note: Sonic parameter files contain constants for only two of the four data sets that are stored in a data file for the KFC series.
 These four data sets are referred to as sig1 transceiver (narrow and wide) and sig2 transceiver (narrow and wide).
 The data may be from 38, 70, 120, or 200 kHz transceivers and you must identify them manually as this information is not stored in the underlying data files.

 Setting